edgelesssys/contrast/docs/docs/architecture/attestation.md

 Therefore, the dm-verity root hash acts as the evidence for all userland components that are part of the root filesystem.

 In the userland, the guest agent takes care of enforcing the containers [runtime policy](../components/index.md#runtime-policies).
-While the policy is passed in during the initialization procedure via the Coordinator, the evidence for the runtime policy is part of the CPU measurements.
+While the policy is passed in during the initialization procedure via the Kata host, the evidence for the runtime policy is part of the CPU measurements.
 During the [deployment](../deployment.md#generate-policy-annotations-and-manifest) the expected policy hash is annotated to the Kubernetes Pod resources.
 On AMD SEV-SNP system's the policy's hash is then added to the CPU's attestation report via the `HOSTDATA` field by the hypervisor.
-When provided with the policy from the Coordinator, the guest agent verifies that the policy's hash matches the one in the `HOSTDATA` field.
+When provided with the policy from the Kata host, the guest agent verifies that the policy's hash matches the one in the `HOSTDATA` field.

 In summary the Pod's evidence consists of the CPU report, the pod-VM image's measurments, and the runtime policy.
 All of this layered evidence  is combined into one statement and passed to the verifier.